 Whether you’re brand new to a company, or are taking a new role at your existing employer, the first six months on the job are critical to building your personal brand.
-If you crush it, you’ll be able to leverage your success, even when things go wrong.
-However, if you botch things, it can be hard to recover.
+If you crush it, you’ll be able to leverage your success, even if mistakes are made.
+However, if the first six months are a bumpy road, it can be hard to recover.

 Along the way, it’s vital to continually increase your knowledge of service offerings.
 This should be an everyday task—until you master the service and products.
 How can you motivate your channel if you’re not an expert?
 This means meeting with product specialists and fellow managers to not only learn your products, but to tap into their experiences and help implement ideas that can make accounts more productive in areas your company has not penetrated.

 No matter how small or large, be sure to over-deliver on your first three assignments.
 Communicate with your channel network.
 Remember, you are the new guy—so keep their anxiety low by keeping all necessary parties in the loop.